Timeline for Florida Summary Probate Administration

 However, for summary probate administrations filed within the first two years, the timetable is unpredictable in a few counties if an Order Determining Homestead is required by a title underwriter.

 The majority of judges in Florida will enter the requested homestead order immediately, with the summary administration order.
 This is true even when there is a mortgage on the homestead, provided the mortgagee (bank) is given notice.

-When you are dealing with Florida summary probate administration, you should trust your estate to attorneys who fully understand the state's probate code.
-The lawyers at Statewide Probate not only have extensive Florida probate administration experience, but also offer reasonable probate administration fees, which are often lower than the standard rate charged in the state.
-Schedule a free probate consultation today and find out why we are able to serve estates in Pensacola, Miami, Tallahassee, Jacksonville, West Palm Beach, Sarasota, Daytona Beach, Tampa Bay, Fort Meyers, and throughout the state.
+When you are dealing with Florida summary probate administration, you should trust your estate to Florida Probate Attorneys who fully understand the state’s probate code.
+The lawyers at Statewide Probate not only have extensive Florida probate administration experience but also offer reasonable probate administration fees, which are often lower than the standard rate charged in the state.
+Schedule a free probate consultation today and find out why we are able to serve estates in Pensacola, Miami, Tallahassee, Jacksonville, West Palm Beach, Sarasota, Daytona Beach, Tampa Bay, and throughout the state.